QuantEcon/lecture-python-intro/lectures/cons_smooth.md

 \sum_{t=0}^T R^{-t} v_t = 0
 $$

-We'll compute a two-parameter class of admissible variations of the form
+Here we'll compute a two-parameter class of admissible variations of the form

 $$